oatakan/ansible-role-rhel_template_build/README.md

 ```

 The scenario uses an `ansible.cfg` that sets `remote_tmp` to `/tmp/.ansible` so
 temporary files can be created inside the container.
+Molecule sets the
+`ANSIBLE_CONFIG` environment variable so Ansible loads this configuration.

 The Molecule scenario builds a container from `quay.io/rockylinux/rockylinux:9`
 and installs `systemd` and Python so the role can run in a Docker container.